MolCrafts/molpot/docs/index.md

+---
+hide:
+  - navigation
+  - toc
+---

 # MolPot User Manual

 ## Introduction
 MolPot is a flexible and high-performance force field training framework that combines neural networks with physics-driven potentials.
 It is designed to be a model-independent framework, allowing researchers to quickly build their own force field models by integrating different potentials.
+The project is under active development and aims to be the most user/developer-friendly framework.

 ## Key Features
 - **Modular Design**: Easily combine different types of potential functions.